Acidfrost59/critteremote/README.md

-# critteremote
+﻿# critteremote
 WoW Addon BP Critter Emote

-This addon will have your summoned non-combat pet do fun and random things.
-The terms 'critter' and 'pet' refer to non-combat pets in this file.
+This addon will have your non-combat pets do fun and random things.

-When you have a pet out every so often it will emote something fun.
-You can have your pets become more interactive by having them emote custom actions by using /ce instead of /emote.
+When you have a pet out it will emote something fun every 5 minutes or so as long as you aren't in combat.
+If you desire them to emote something custom you can use /ce instead of /emote.

-Your pets will now respond to in-game emotes.
-Target your summoned pet and try /wave or /angry.
+Your pets will also now respond to in-game interaction.
+Try /wave while targetting your pet.

-Your pet will do an emote every five to ten minutes as long as you are not in combat or a pet battle.
-Pets are fun things, if you target something else, they just might do or say something to the target.

-If you find any typos, or mistakes please let me know and I'll fix them.
+They might just do something different when you target another player or NPC.

-If you would like to add your own emotes edit the file CritterEmote_Emotes.lua You can also delete emotes you just don't like.
-It is important to note that when you do make changes to the .lua that new updates from Twitch will erase them.
-You may want to save them to a text file or, better yet, send them to me and I'll review them to add to or consider their removal from the main release :)
+If you would like to add your own emotes you can go into the CritterEmote file in addons and edit the file CritterEmote_Emotes.lua You can also delete the emotes you just don't like.
+Keep in mind that when you modify the file, you will need to remodify the file when it is updated.
+You may want to make a list in notepad of deletions/additions for your own ease or save a copy of CritterEmote_Emotes.lua in the file.
+It should say at the end of the file.
+You can then open the files in your favorite editor for ease of comparison and editing.
+(I use Visual Basic).

+If you would like to see an emote added or deleted please send the request to me for review.

 Usage:
-/ce - have your non-combat pet perform a random emote.
+/ce - have your pet perform a random emote.
-/ce <message> - have your critter emote your <message>.
+/ce <message> - have your pet emote your <message>.
 /ce [options] - perform the various option:
 [options] =
-info     : displays Critter Emote information. help     : displays this help. off      : turns the random emote off. on       : turns the random emotes back on options  : Displays current options silly    : Toggles silly emotes jokes    : Toggles joke emotes
+info  : displays Critter Emote information. help  : displays this help. off   : turns the random emote off. on    : turns the random emotes back on.

-locations: Toggles location emotes songs    : Toggles song emotes faction  : Toggles faction emotes
+If you have any ideas for new emotes please let me know.
 Currently emotes can be in the following category:

-Default - for all Battle Pets, Companion Pets, Vanity Pets (critters) type - subtype of critter ( cat ) name - specific critter ( Lil' K.T. )
+Default - for all critters
+type - subtype of critter ( cat )
+name - specific pet ( Lil' K.T. )

 Under each category there is
 emote - such as /cry or /wave
 random - anything
 target - if something is targeted

 Version 1.14
-Updated to 8.0.1 Battle for Azeroth
+Updated to Battle for Azeroth
-Made a fork to Chinchilla Critter Emote so add-on could be updated
+Please note that I am working on toggles for Faction and turning on and off the Song, Location, Seasonal, and Silly emotes.

+Version 1.13a
+Updated to latest Legion patch

 Version 1.13
 Updated to Legion